Biden administration expected to extend student loan pause this week - NewsBreak

 Last month, White House chief of staff Ron Klain also signaled that the White House would extend the freeze.
 The Biden administration reportedly told companies in recent weeks to not send out notices about student loan payments resuming.

-Amie Parnes and the Associated Press contributed to this report.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Amie Parnes contributed to this report.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0